FAQs: Employment Equity & Federal Contractors Program (FCP)

 The survey also asks additional questions, not required by the FCP, in recognition that additional groups beyond those designated by the federal government experience systemic under-representation and discrimination in the workplace.
 Furthermore, these questions will allow OCAD U to get a clearer picture of the make-up of its workforce to guide the development of initiatives that best meet the needs of OCAD U employees

-The self-identification survey may be completed on-line.
-Hard-copies of the questionnaire will also be available at the Office of Diversity and Equity Initiatives located at115 McCaul Street, Level 2.
+Hard-copies of the questionnaire will also be available at the Office of Diversity and Equity Initiatives located at 230 Richmond St. W., Level 6.
 If you require an alternative format for the survey, please contact our office by email at email@example.com or by phone at 416.977.6000 ext.3840.

 Who is eligible to complete the employment equity workforce survey?